nieksand/pman/README.md

 which comes out to 2M iterations, well over the NIST minimum guideline of 10K.
 Each vault file gets a unique 18 byte salt generated from urandom.

+Core dumps are disabled via rlimit to reduce the chance of passwords being left in a decrypted state.

 # Usage
 First create an empty vault.
 When prompted for a key you should use a very strong password.
 This is the one you'll have to memorize to protect your vault